Skip to main content

 Performance remains excellent.
 It outperforms the base iPad, landing closer to the iPad Air, and it’s quicker than most similarly-priced PC laptops.
 During testing, it was great as a day-to-day use device for tasks like streaming video, reading, and answering emails.
 But it can also power through heavier apps like 3D games and photo editors.

 We do have a few complaints.
 The display is good but not as bright and enjoyable as iPad Pro models.
 Multitasking can be difficult due to the display’s compact size.
-Like the iPad Air, the Mini lacks Face ID facial recognition login and relies on Touch ID inconveniently bundled into the power button.
+Like the iPad Air, the Mini lacks Face ID facial recognition login and relies on Touch ID, which is inconveniently bundled into the power button.

 Still, the iPad Mini is the best choice for small tablet enthusiasts.
 Few competitors exist and those that do, like Amazon’s Fire HD 8 and Samsung’s Galaxy Tab Lite, are far less powerful.
 The iPad Mini is as capable as the current-generation iPad Air but smaller.